ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 ## Security through Obscurity

 By outlining how to secure a node we're breaking a fundamental property of network security.
-We're telling people how we're securing our network.
+We are telling people how we are defending our network.
 This breaks the security through obscurity([Wikipedia Reference](https://en.wikipedia.org/wiki/Security_through_obscurity)) rule.
-If all nodes were secured in exactly the same way, a single exploit might compromise the entire network.
-It is therefore important that you consider other sources as well to secure your node.
+If all nodes were secured in the same way, a single exploit might compromise the entire network.
+It is therefore vital that you consider other sources as well to secure your node.

 ## Making Sure Our Server is Updated

 The first thing we're going to do is make sure we have the latest security updates for Ubuntu.
-Once everything installs you'll need to reboot to make sure all the upgrades applied properly.
+Once everything installs, you will need to reboot to make sure all the upgrades applied adequately.

 ```bash
 sudo apt-get update -y